chrismannina/simple-blog-template/USAGE.md

-# Using Simple Blog Template
+# Using Simple Blog

-This guide provides detailed instructions for using and customizing the Simple Blog Template.
+This guide provides detailed instructions for using and customizing the Simple Blog.

 ## Table of Contents